cdk8s-team/cdk8s-plus/upgrade-k8s-version.md

 9. Check all the expected files were updated as intended.

-10. TODO: step to fix Go publishing

-11. Update all the cdk8s-plus `docs/plus/**` with the new syntax.
+10. Update all the cdk8s-plus `docs/plus/**` with the new syntax.

-12. Push the branch and verify that automation builds/tags/releases the new version successfully.
+11. Push the branch and verify that automation builds/tags/releases the new version successfully.

 ## Update CDK8s

-13. Create a new cdk8s branch off of cdk8s/master
+12. Create a new cdk8s branch off of cdk8s/master

-14. On the new branch update the following:
+13. On the new branch update the following:
      1. (`.projenrc.js`): In the `javascript.NodeProject()` update the `devDeps` list with the new `cdk8s-plus-xx` version.

         ```js